ptabasso2/oteljavalab/section07/README.md

 ### Test the application

-Generate a request from another terminal using curl (or from a browser or postman) either locally on the host or from the container
+Generate a request from another terminal using curl **from within the container**

 <pre style="font-size: 12px">